 All available and supported browsers on the Execution Server are listed in this section.
 You can calibrate these or restore their default settings.
 If using the legacy version of Edge, you can browse here the WebDriver folder location on disc.

-This section appears only if there is an update for Dialog Handlers and allows you to update these with a single button click.
+This section appears only if there is an update for latest browser versions and allows you to update these with a single button click.

 The Run on start up option allows you to decide whether the Test Runner should be started automatically on machine startup.